 However, just remember that you can only build a decking platform up to 30cm above the ground, or else you'll need decking planning permission.

 8. Use Decking to Zone Areas in Your Garden

 If you're unsure of how much decking to use, look to the layout in your garden design for inspiration.
 Decking is a great way to zone a particular area such as a seating or dining space, helping it to feel contained and cosy, even in a large garden.

 In this tricky triangular shaped plot, Instagram user @Rugrats.and.innovation used Composite Prime (opens in new tab) decking to create zones to demarcate different spaces within this compact plot.

-Garden steps aren't always easy to build, but in many schemes they're a necessity, especially when the garden is on a sloped plot.
+Garden steps ideas like the ones pictured aren't always easy to build, but in many schemes they're a necessity, especially when the garden is on a sloped plot.
 Decking provides a lightweight option for creating transitions between spaces that make it an attractive option for most gardeners.

 Which way should you orient your decking boards in your scheme?
 In general, think of them like floorboards, and choose the direction that best flatters the proportions of your garden.
 Decking boards tend to be run horizontally, mirroring the lines of the house and patio doors, but vertical lines will help draw the eye out into the garden.

 In this scheme using NeoTimber (opens in new tab) decking, a mix of vertical, horizontal and diagonal orientations have been used in the different sections of the patio, adding some variety to the look that stops the decking area looking too monotonous.